This

 believe he is justified in making that claim.

-I'll stop there, Ann, and invite you to “Comment” on this blog.
+I'll stop there, Robin, and invite you to “Comment” on this blog.
 I value your participation and hope to better understand and learn from your perspective.
 I also invite interested readers to comment as well.
 Meanwhile, I am following up with a "Part 2" in order to express my current thoughts on what I’ll call “biblical social justice.”
 [To read Part 2, click HERE.]

-Related Articles & Videos
+Articles & Videos